CISecurity/CCPA-Docs/docs/Configuration Guide.md

 	winrm set winrm/config/service @{AllowUnencrypted="true"}

 **NOTE** This configuration is only required when using *WinRM over HTTP*.
 See the Security Considerations above for more information.
 This setting is **NOT REQUIRED** when using *WinRM over HTTPS*.

+##### Review WinRM Configuration Settings #####
+Enter the following command to review the WinRM configuration settings:

+	winrm get winrm/config/winrs

+If you experience errors running an assessment over WinRM (e.g., out-of-memory errors), you may need to update the default **MaxMemoryPerShellMB** configuration setting in order to increase the maximum amount of memory available.
+The following sample command updates this setting to 1 GB (1024 MB):

+winrm set winrm/config/winrs @{MaxMemoryPerShellMB="1024"}

 ##### Disable UAC remote restrictions #####
 To better protect those users who are members of the local Administrators group, Microsoft implemented UAC restrictions on the network.
 This mechanism helps prevent against "loopback" attacks.
 This mechanism also helps prevent local malicious software from running remotely with administrative rights.